Connect to Gmail

 Verify Access to Gmail API Scopes

-If you plan to send emails as an alias or shared inbox:
+Do these additional steps only for method 2, where you plan to send emails from an Alias or shared inbox:

 Last updated